What is a Printed Circuit Board (PCB)? | Its Structure And Types

 Types of Printed Circuit Boards

-Single-sided or single-layered is the same when referring to PCBs.
-These types of boards are the easiest to design.
-They are used for a variety of applications including radio equipment, calculators, solid-state drive, and in simple electronics compared to multi-layered circuit boards.
+Single-sided PCBs are the easiest to design.
+They are used for a variety of applications including radio equipment, calculators, solid-state drive, and simple electronics compared to multi-layered circuit boards.

-When there are three or more double-layered PCBs together, it is called a multi-layered board.
+When there are four or more layers together, it is called a multi-layered board.
 They are glued together by specialized glue and carefully secured preventing heat damage.
 In fact, the largest printed circuit board ever built is over 50 layers thick!

-Referring to the types of the printed circuit boards, PCBONLINE has an extremely strong technical strength to manufacture advanced circuit boards, such as the HDI, high-frequency, ceramic, multilayered, etc. It provides one-stop PCB manufacturing and assembly, with free PCB and assembly sample!
+PCBONLINE, an advanced PCB manufacturer, provides custom PCBs and can meet all your requirements!
+PCBONLINE has an extremely strong technical strength to manufacture advanced circuit boards, such as the HDI, high-frequency, ceramic, multilayered, etc. It provides one-stop PCB manufacturing and assembly, with free PCB and assembly samples.

 - Layer: 1 ~ 42